-- Pressure on prices - Changing industry and rapid technological developments - Growth in the fixed-price billing method, exposing sector players to execution risks in relation to their work (e.g. delays leading to penalties) - Risks related to the integration of acquired companies - Competition when recruiting qualified staff in a context where demand appears to outstrip supply
+- Pressure on price - Changing industry and rapid technological developments - Growth in the fixed-price billing method, exposing sector players to execution risks in relation to their work (e.g. delays leading to penalties) - Risks related to the integration of acquired companies - Competition when recruiting qualified staff in a context where demand appears to outstrip supply

-30 Source: 2018 registration document.
+&lt;sup>30 Source: 2018 registration document.

-Valuation of ALTRAN SHARES
+5 Valuation of ALTRAN SHARES